QubitProducts/OpenTag/readme.md

 engineers and become recognized as contributing towards our first product.

-## Example and Documentation
+## Examples and Documentation

-Opentag API keeps well known OO standards used with JavaScript.
-To create a tag an instance must be created with minimal configuration options (minimal configuration is an empty object), however, it is recommended to name tags:
+Opentag API follows well known OO JavaScript standards.
+To create a tag, an instance must be created with minimal configuration options (minimal configuration is an empty object).
+However, it is recommended to name tags:

 ```javascript
 	var aTag = new qubit.opentag.BaseTag({"name": "My tag name"});
 ```

-Once tag instance is created, tag can be run:
+Once tag instance is created, it can be run:

 ```javascript
 	aTag.run();
 ```

-This empty tag, however, does not trigger anything.
+Empty tag, however, does not trigger anything.
 Let us have a tag that will load jQuery library and alerts jQuery presence:

 ```javascript
 	var aTag = new qubit.opentag.BaseTag({